 Patients with severe hepatic impairment (Child-Pugh Class C) have not been studied.
 The use of parecoxib in patients with severe hepatic impairment is contraindicated.
-Parecoxib should be used with caution when treating patients with moderate hepatic impairment (Child-Pugh Class B), and initiated at the lowest recommended dose (see section 4.2).
+Parecoxib should be used with caution when treating patients with moderate hepatic impairment (Child-Pugh Class B) and initiated at the lowest recommended dose (see section 4.2 Posology and method of administration).